FAQ #369

 Q: Are there any specific visibility requirements for the Tractive System Status Indicator?

-A: In addition to EV.5.11.3.b, the Tractive System Status Indicator must be visible from the front of the vehicle.
+A: The Tractive System Status Indicator must be visible from the front of the vehicle.
 The Tractive System Status Indicator should be visible from angles other than directly ahead of the vehicle.
 We expect to clarify specific requirements if needed.

 Rule Numbers